SEO for Bloggers: 6 Ways to Search Engine Optimize Your Content

 Whenever you upload a photo to your blog, make sure to include keywords in the file name and fill out the alternate text field with a brief, keyword-rich description of the photo.

-Since search engines cannot “see” images, they need to be told what they are with alternative text.
+Since search engines cannot “see” images, they need to be told what they are with alt text.
 Adding this alt text to your images will improve SEO for bloggers.

 SEO for Bloggers – Summary

 I don’t expect you to incorporate each of these SEO best practices into your blogging strategy right away.
-But as your website develops, you should look to these SEO tips to help you rank higher organically and make more money blogging.
+But as your website develops, you should look to these SEO tips to help you rank higher organically and eventually monetize your blog.